 Reclamation is a process that begins long before a shovel is even first put in the ground.
 Mine planning occurs years in advance which helps to not only chart the mine’s progression, but to also guide reclamation and map which elements will constitute the final restored landscape.

-We have reclaimed over 3,400 hectares with another 1,100 hectares ready for revegetation.
-Over seven million tree and shrub seedlings have been planted so far.
+We have reclaimed over 3,600 hectares with another 1,1000 hectares ready for revegetation.
+Over eight million tree and shrub seedlings have been planted so far.

 There are a number of major steps in the reclamation process through to official certification: